 A core needle biopsy is the main method used to diagnose prostate cancer.
 It is usually done by a urologist—a surgeon who treats cancers of the genital and urinary tract, which includes the prostate gland.
 Using TRUS to “see” the prostate gland, the doctor quickly inserts a thin, hollow needle through the wall of the rectum and into the prostate.
 When the needle is pulled out, it removes a small cylinder (core) of prostate tissue.
 This is repeated several times.
 Most urologists will take about 12 core samples from different parts of the prostate.

-A newer technology called Artemis 3-D is used at GHS to detect prostate cancer.
+A newer technology called Artemis 3-D is used at Prisma Health to detect prostate cancer.
 Artemis allows our urologists and radiologists to use a specialized software program to create a three-dimensional image of the prostate.
 Studies have shown it to be 50% more accurate than a standard random biopsy.

 Seven types of standard (FDA-approved) treatments are used: